 - Our field crews will no longer be responsible for installing or replacing meters at a premises in South East Queensland from 1 December 2017, as this will now be completed by the Meter Provider

-- We will continue to be responsible for the supply and maintenance of electricity and its associated network and services to a customer’s premises in South East Queensland
+- We'll continue to be responsible for the supply and maintenance of electricity and its associated network and services to a customer’s premises in South East Queensland

-- We will remain responsible for all Type 6 metering until they are ‘churned’ (replaced by a Type 4 digital meter) and will continue to be responsible for Type 7 metering (unmetered supply).
+- We'll remain responsible for all Type 6 metering until they are ‘churned’ (replaced by a Type 4 digital meter) and will continue to be responsible for Type 7 metering (unmetered supply).

 How do you get more information?